PennLINC/babs/docs/source/preparation_config_yaml_file.rst

 BABS will replace ``$VALUE`` with the value you provide.
 The second row in each cell, which is also in (), is an example.

-.. .. list-table:: Cluster resources requrests that BABS supports
+.. .. list-table:: Cluster resources requests that BABS supports
 ..     :widths: 10 10 10 10
 ..     :header-rows: 1